fortinet-solutions-cse/netconf-rest/README.md

 To write a new netconf request please to make use of FGT REST API schema.
 Check: https://fndn.fortinet.net/index.php?/documents/file/84-fortios-56-rest-api-reference/

-At the moment **only cmdb commands are supported**, monitor commands will be added on a later version.
+At the moment cmdb and monitor commands are supported.
+Some special operations such as monitor with POST requests are not supported yet.
+Monitor requests with params are not supported either.
+Will be supported if there is popular demand.

 Please check examples in **./tests/integration_test** To run examples start the application and run some tests: